Wahe3bru/__Learning/to_do.md

 - [ ] link Learning/Projects to /Projects
 - [ ] ThinkStats2 chapter3 exercise
 - [ ] expand pig_latin exercise to include coding a sentence
 - [ ] summarise notes on Scipy.stats
+- [ ] expand count_words to read from text file